lbryio/lbry-desktop/README.md

 1. Clone (or [fork](https://help.github.com/articles/fork-a-repo/)) this repository: `git clone https://github.com/lbryio/lbry-desktop`
 2. Change directories into the downloaded folder: `cd lbry-desktop`
 3. Install the dependencies: `yarn`
-4. Run the app: `yarn dev:electron`
+4. Compile the app and run it: `yarn compile:electron && yarn run:electron`
+5. In a different terminal window, start the dev server to reload when you make changes: `yarn dev:electron`

 If you want to just build the app you can run `yarn build`.
 This will give you an executable inside the `/dist` folder.
 We use [electron-builder](https://github.com/electron-userland/electron-builder) to create distributable packages.